Accelerating temporal action proposal generation via high performance computing: Experiments

 Because of occupying huge memory and a large number of video files, distributed deep learning is indispensable for applying temporal action detection algorithm to the actual.
-Based on that the inefficient of the traditional PS framework on distributed deep learning, we applied parallel ring architecture to our temporal convolution network and received a good result.
+Because of the inefficient of the traditional PS framework on distributed deep learning, we applied parallel ring architecture to our temporal convolution network and received a good result.
 The speed ratio with these two parallel frameworks is shown as Fig. \ref{parallel_architecture_compare}.
-In the figure, $Speed ratio = t_0/t$, where $t_0$ is the time cost with single GPU.
 As the number of GPU increases, the performance of parallel ring architecture is getting better and better than PS architecture.

-The reason for efficiency improve of Ring Architecture is the decrease of communication volume, which is obvious.
 To further explore the relationship between the number of GPUs and training time, we defined training time function $T(n)$, where $n$ is the number of GPU used.

 In order to test the validation of our training time metrics, we use the number of GPUs used, $n$, as the independent variable and the training time as the dependent variable to fit the Eq. \ref{ps-time}.
 The fitting curve is shown in Fig. \ref{ps-curve-fit} and we can get that $T=4223.8, C=12.1, P=290.8$.